The Language of Hyperelastic Materials: Data-Driven Discovery of Hyperelastic Constitutive Laws

 where $W_i$ and $\Tilde{W}_i$ are respectively the baseline and the predicted strain energies for node $i$, and $N_n=2,752$ is the number of nodes in the non-uniform finite element mesh used for data generation.
-The computation of the root mean square error is performed using the SymEngine \cite{sympy2016symengine} SymPy interface for fast computations.

-For the assessement of the prediction accuracy, we employ the relative $\mathcal{L}^2$ error metric referred to the entire domain:
+The baseline strain energy density is computed based on the available dense (full-field) displacement measurements using the baseline expression of the constitutive law.
+The computation of the root mean square error is performed using the SymEngine \cite{sympy2016symengine} SymPy interface to decrease the wall-clock time.
+For the assessment of the prediction accuracy, we employ the relative $\mathcal{L}^2$ error metric referred to the entire domain:

 and analogous for other quantities, such as the first component of the first Piola-Kirchhoff stress tensor.